YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Standards/code-style.instructions.md

 - Ensure consistency in terminology across captions to maintain a cohesive user experience
 - Review and update captions regularly to reflect any changes in functionality or user interface
 - Use sentence case for captions (only the first letter of the first word capitalized, except for proper nouns)
+- Captions on fields are mandatory when the field name is not meaningful for end users (contains affixes or technical terms)
+- Remove captions on fields when the field name is identical to the caption
 - Captions are mandatory on all enums, actions, and controls to enhance user understanding, usability, and accessibility.
 - Caption are not mandatory on table fields if the field name is already meaningful for end users (and do not contain affixes or technical terms)